MewPurPur/GodSVG/CONTRIBUTING.md

 ## PR workflow

+Look through the list of issues to see if your contribution would resolve any of them.
+If said issue is not assigned to anyone and you don't want anyone else to work on it, ask to be assigned to the issue.
+If an issue doesn't exist and you want to fix a bug, then it's a good practice, but not required, to make an issue for it.

 1. Fork the repository.
 2. Create a new branch: `git checkout -b implement-gradients`
 3. Make your modifications, add them with `git add .`